whytegod/open-financial-network/docs/WHITEPAPER.md

 ---

 ## Proposed Solution

 OFN proposes an open financial network that:
-- Uses modular architecture
+- Uses a modular and layered architecture
-- Separates infrastructure from applications
+- Separates core infrastructure from applications and policy layers
 - Supports peer-to-peer value transfer
-- Allows regulated and unregulated participants to coexist
+- Enables participants with differing regulatory requirements to coexist through optional compliance modules
-- Is built with compliance-awareness, not avoidance
+- Is built with compliance-awareness rather than compliance avoidance
 ---

 ## Core Principles